Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 The results are illustrated above and indicate that the model has a fairly good performance when it comes to predicting new electricity prices.
 It has relatively low error (both in terms of MSE and MAE), and a high percentage of the variance in the dependent variable is explained by the feature variables, as indicated by the high R-squared value.

-Further a plot showing the feature importance was created.
-Features like `temperature`, `day`, `hour` and `month` are most important for predicting the dependent variable.
+Further, a plot showing the feature importance was created.
+Features like `temperature`, `day`, `hour`, and `month` are most important for predicting the dependent variable.

 **Register the model:**